Frappé coffee: History

-The name frappé comes from French, where it describes drinks chilled with ice.
-Beginning in the 19th century, a variety of cold coffee drinks named café frappé (à la glace) are documented, some similar to slushes, others more like iced coffee.
+The name frappé ('punched', figuratively 'shaken') comes from French, which describes drinks chilled with ice.
+Beginning in the 19th century, a variety of cold coffee drinks named café frappé (à la glace) are documented, some similar to slushies and others more like iced coffee.

 The Greek version of café frappé, using instant coffee, was invented in 1957 at the Thessaloniki International Fair.
-A representative of the Nestlé company, Giannis Dritsas, was exhibiting a new product for children, a chocolate beverage produced instantly by mixing it with milk and shaking it in a shaker.
-Dritsas' employee Dimitris Vakondios was looking for a way to have his usual instant coffee during his break but could not find any hot water, so, he mixed the coffee with cold water and ice cubes in a shaker.
+A representative of the Nestlé company, Giannis Dritsas, was exhibiting a new product for children.
+It was a chocolate beverage produced instantly by mixing it with milk and shaking it in a shaker.
+Dritsas' employee, Dimitris Vakondios, was looking for a way to have his usual instant coffee during his break but could not find any hot water, so, he mixed the coffee with cold water and ice cubes in a shaker.

 This improvised experiment established the frappé which quickly grew in popularity in Greece.
 Nestlé capitalized on the drink with intense marketing campaigns in the 1980s that broadened the drink's popularity and left the brand name Nescafé inextricably linked with the frappé.
-While today the drink is usually simply called a 'frappé' in Greece, in the past it was often called a 'Nescafé frappé'.
+Today, the drink is usually simply called a 'frappé' in Greece, but in the past, it was often called a 'Nescafé frappé'.

 Preparation

 A frappé can be made with a cocktail shaker or, more commonly today, with an electric milk frother or milkshake machine.
-First, instant coffee (traditionally Nescafé), sugar (optionally), and a little water are shaken or blended together until a thick foam is made.
-This is poured into the serving glass and ice cubes, cold water, and, optionally, milk (traditionally evaporated milk) are added to it.
-The drink is almost always served with a drinking straw, as the thick foam which forms on top is considered unpleasantly bitter by many.
+First, instant coffee (traditionally Nescafé), sugar (optional), and a little water are shaken or blended together until a thick foam is made.
+This is then poured into the serving glass with ice cubes and cold water.
+Milk (traditionally evaporated milk or sometimes condensed milk) is optionally added to it.
+The drink is almost always served with a drinking straw as the thick foam formed on top is considered unpleasantly bitter by many.

 Frothy top

-The spray-dried instant coffee used to make a frappé contains nearly no oil; this allows the frappé's characteristically thick layer of foam to form.
+The spray-dried instant coffee used to make a frappé contains nearly no oil and this allows the frappé's characteristically thick layer of foam to form.
 Frappé foam is similar to crema, the foam found in espresso, but thicker and longer lasting due to its oilless composition.
 It is a three-phase colloid of air bubbles, coffee solids, and water.
-Depending on the initial size of the foam's bubbles, and the frappé's sugar content, water drains from the foam over the course of 2–10 minutes, thickening until it forms a nearly solid foam, which then slowly dissipates.
-Frappés made with freshly brewed coffee or freeze-dried instant coffee, both of which contain significantly more oils than spray-dried instant coffee, produce only short lived foams.
-Even the way in which the frappé is prepared can impact the bubbles on top of the coffee.
+Depending on the initial size of the foam's bubbles and the frappé's sugar content, water drains from the foam over the course of 2–10 minutes.
+It will thicken until it forms a nearly solid foam, which then slowly dissipates.
+Frappés made with freshly brewed coffee or freeze-dried instant coffee, both of which contain significantly more oils than spray-dried instant coffee, produce only short-lived foams.
+Moreover, the method of preparing the frappé can impact the bubbles on top of the coffee.
 For example, making a frappé by using a handheld shaker produces finer, longer lasting, and more stable bubbles.

 Terminology and variations

-In Greece, a frappé is generally ordered by specifying sweetness, and the inclusion of milk if desired.
-The usual sweetness levels are, for 2 spoonfuls of instant coffee:
+In Greece, a frappé is generally ordered by specifying sweetness and the option to add milk.
+For 2 spoonfuls of coffee, the usual sweetness levels are the following: